 Rooibos – The Mythical National Drink of South Africa

 It is often referred to as the South African miracle herb and associated with the mysterious Khoikhoi, the indigenous people of the region around Cape Town – we are talking about rooibos tea.
 Unlike green or black tea, rooibos is not extracted from the tea plant, but from the needle-shaped leaves of the redbush to which the tea owes its name.
-Free of tein and caffeine, rooibos can be enjoyed at any time of the day…
+Naturally free of tein and caffeine, rooibos can be enjoyed at any time of the day…

 It is not surprising that we owe the first mention of redbush tea in the Western world to a botanist.
 The Swede Carl Peter Thunberg reported the preparation of a needle-leaf tea by the indigenous Khoikhoi people in the mountainous region north of Cape Town.
 In 1904, the Russian tea merchant Benjamin Ginsberg bought the tea of the Khoikhoi in order to bring it to the people in Cape Town.
 A short time later (1930), the tea plant was investigated by Dr. Petter le Fras Nortier for its health-promoting aspects and cultivated commercially.